parente/tott/doc/sessions/nodejs.rst

 Handle args
 ###########

-In the same "freedom" folder, NPM install ``optimist``.
+In the same "freedom" folder, ``npm install optimist``.
 Find its documentation and study the examples.
 Now use it to add support for command line arguments that let the user specify:

 #.
 The date of interest, with the end of semester date as the default.
 #.
 If the output should be humanized or not, with yes, humanize, as the default.